uvarc/rc-website/content/userinfo/hpc/software/julia.md

 ## Closing the Interactive Session
 When you are done, quit the JupyterLab application.
 The interactive session will be closed and the allocated resources will be released.
 If you leave the session open, your allocation will continue to be charged until the specified time limit is reached.

-# Running a Julia Batch Jobs on Rivanna
+# Running a Julia Batch Jobs on the HPC System

-Rivanna uses the Slurm resource manager to schedule and run jobs on the cluster compute nodes.
-The following are example Slurm scripts for submitting different types of Julia batch jobs to the Rivanna cluster.
+The UVA HPC system uses the Slurm resource manager to schedule and run jobs on the cluster compute nodes.
+The following are example Slurm scripts for submitting different types of Julia batch jobs to the cluster.

 ## Submitting a batch job using a single core of a compute node.